patrickspafford/recipe-in-a-pod/README.md

 ### Future Enhancements

-- Use server-side rendering to show previews of recipes when shared by link
 - Upload multiple photos per recipe
 - Show username and creation date in public pods
 - Show stats about average rating received, given, and number of recipes created